Supercurrent Interference in Semiconductor Nanowire Josephson Junctions: Supercurrent Oscillations

-We compute the CPR of an SNS junction at finite magnetic fields, within the shell conduction model and a radius of 30 nm.
+We compute the CPR of an SNS junction at finite axial magnetic fields, assuming a shell conduction model, and a nanowire diameter of 60 nm.
 Temperature is set to $T=100$ mK in all the simulations.
-In Fig.~\ref{fig:CPR1_B}, we show the current phase relations as a function of the magnetic flux for a single occupied subband.
-Since only the $\ell=0$ subband is populated, there is no phase shift in the ABS, and the CPR retains its saw-tooth shape with a maximum near $\phi=\pi$.
-We plot the critical current as a function of the flux in Fig.~\ref{fig:CC_1subband}.
+In Fig.~\ref{fig:CPR1_B}, we show the CPR as a function of the magnetic flux for a single occupied subband.
+With only the $\ell=0$ subband populated, there is no phase shift in the ABS, and the CPR retains its saw-tooth shape with a maximum near $\phi=\pi$.
+The critical current as a function of the flux is plotted in Fig.~\ref{fig:CC_1subband}.
 The gradual fall in the critical current can be attributed to the decrease in average quasiparticle momentum with increasing flux, as shown in Eq.~\ref{eq:fermi_vel}.
-Eventually, at $\Phi = 4.04$ the band depopulates ($\min\left(\mu_{\ell}^e,\mu_{\ell}^h\right) = 0$) and the current falls to zero.
+Eventually, at $\Phi = 4.04$ the band depopulates $\left[\min\left(\mu_{\ell}^e,\mu_{\ell}^h\right) = 0\right]$ and the current falls to zero.
 We observe in Fig.~\ref{fig:CC_1subband} that the critical current does not monotonically decrease to zero, particularly for $\Phi \in [3,4]$.
 The appearance of these small oscillations is due to the interference with the quasiparticles normally reflected from the N/S interfaces.
 As discussed in Appendix~\ref{sec:BeyondAA}, the discontinuity in the density of states gives rise to normal reflections.
 These reflected quasiparticles interfere and result in the non-monotonic decrease of the single subband critical current.

 Next, we consider the case when three subbands are occupied ($|\ell| \leq 1$).
-The magnetic field evolution of the current phase relation is plotted in Fig.~\ref{fig:CPR3_B}.
+The magnetic field evolution of the CPR is plotted in Fig.~\ref{fig:3subband}.
 Since the ABS for the $|\ell| = 1$ subbands are phase shifted in presence of a flux (Fig.~\ref{fig:leq0}), the total current is no longer maximum near $\phi = \pi$.
-The current in the junction is the sum over the individual subband currents, and hence the flux-dependent phase shift results in an interference pattern.
-The phase shift in a subband CPR is proportional to the difference in the electron-hole wavenumbers $(k_{\ell}^e-k_{\ell}^h)$, and the length $L$ of the junction.
-Hence, the fluxes at which the subband currents constructively interfere need not occur at integer multiples of the flux quantum ($\Phi_0=h/e$).
+The current in the junction is the sum over the individual subband currents, and consequently, the flux-dependent phase shift results in an interference pattern for the field evolution of the critical current.
+The phase shift in a subband CPR is proportional to the difference in the electron-hole wavenumbers $(k_{\ell}^e-k_{\ell}^h)$ (Eq.~\ref{eq:kekh}), and the length $L$ of the junction.
+Hence, the fluxes at which the subband currents constructively interfere need not occur at integer multiples of the flux quantum $\Phi_0=h/e$.